root@krueger:~/products/kineo$ cat README

 Service layer

-Supabase, RevenueCat, Sentry, notifications, camera, and secure storage support auth, billing, logging, and feedback loops.
+Supabase, RevenueCat, Sentry, notifications, camera, secure storage, and release-support tooling support auth, billing, logging, and QA loops.

 Hardest tradeoff